 Here are the 4 categories of endometriosis used to describe the location and organs being affected:

-• Category 1 – Peritoneal Endometriosis.
-The mildest form of this condition, this is when Endometriosis affects the lining of the abdomen.
+Category 1 – Peritoneal Endometriosis.
+The mildest form of this condition occurs when Endometriosis affects the abdominal lining.

-• Category 2 – Chocolate Cysts.
-Endometriosis cysts are already established in the ovaries; there is often a risk of the cysts breaking and spreading the disease further.
+Category 2 – Chocolate Cysts.
+Endometriosis cysts are already established in the ovaries; there is often a risk that they will rupture and spread the disease further.

-• Category 4 – Deep Infiltrating Endometriosis 2 (DIE II).
-The more severe form of DIE, this is when the endometriosis has invaded organs outside of the pelvic cavity and can affect your bowels, diaphragm, lungs, etc…
+Category 4 – Deep Infiltrating Endometriosis 2 (DIE II).
+The more severe form of DIE is when the endometriosis has invaded organs outside of the pelvic cavity and can affect your bowels, diaphragm, lungs, etc.

 Another common way to classify endometriosis cases is by using the scale developed by the American Society of Reproductive Medicine.
 Below are the stages as broken down by this methodology: